vannguyennd/livuitcl/README.md

 If you reference (and/or) use our source code samples in your work, please kindly cite our paper.

 @misc{vannguyen-livuitcl-2022,
-  author = {Nguyen, Van and Le, Trung and Tantithamthavorn, Chakkrit and Grundy, John and Nguyen, Hung and Camtepe, Seyit and Quirk, Paul and Phung, Dinh}, title = {An Information-Theoretic and Contrastive Learning-based Approach for Identifying Code Statements Causing Software Vulnerability}, publisher = {arXiv}, year = {2022}, copyright = {Creative Commons Attribution 4.0 International}
+  author = {Nguyen, Van and Le, Trung and Tantithamthavorn, Chakkrit and Grundy, John and Nguyen, Hung and Camtepe, Seyit and Quirk, Paul and Phung, Dinh},<br/>
+  title = {An Information-Theoretic and Contrastive Learning-based Approach for Identifying Code Statements Causing Software Vulnerability},<br/>
+  publisher = {arXiv},<br/>
+  year = {2022},<br/>
+  copyright = {Creative Commons Attribution 4.0 International}
 }